Gregory Jacob: Role in 2020 election dispute

 On June 16, 2022, Jacob testified before the United States House Select Committee on the January 6 Attack as to the efforts of Eastman and other Trump advisors to interfere with the certification process, as well as to his experience at the Capitol on January 6.
 Jacob testified that Pence was consistently skeptical of Eastman's arguments that the vice president could block certification of election results.
 Jacob also noted that Eastman acknowledged that in 230 years of precedent, no vice president had sought the power to overturn an election as he had suggested and that he would oppose his own strategy if a Democratic vice president attempted it.
 Jacob also testified that Eastman acknowledged that his strategy would likely lose 9-0 in front of the U.S. Supreme Court.
 Jacob further testified that on January 6 at the Capitol, as the Pence entourage was evacuating to an underground loading dock, he could "hear the din of the rioters in the building," at which point the mob was about 40 feet away.
 Jacob stated that the Secret Service attempted to evacuate Pence but that Pence refused to leave the Capitol because “[t]he vice president did not want to take any chance that the world would see the vice president of the United States fleeing the United States Capitol.”
 Pence, according to Jacob, did not want to facilitate the rioters' attempts to further disrupt the election certification and was "determined that we would complete the work that we had set out to do that day.”

 Jacob also testified in front of a federal grand jury investigating efforts by Trump and his allies to overturn his defeat in the 2020 election.
 Jacob was questioned about the roles of Eastman and Rudy Giuliani in the election scheme.

+Personal life

+Jacob is from Millville, NJ.
+He is married and has three children, residing in Northern Virginia.